UKCloud/documentation/articles/azure/azs-gs.md

 ## How can I get started with UKCloud for Microsoft Azure?

 > [!Important]
 > By providing the information below, you agree to enter into a direct Microsoft Cloud Solution Provider Customer Agreement (for more information see [here](https://docs.microsoft.com/en-us/partner-center/agreements) (Europe/United Kingdom)).
-If you accept the terms of the agreement, when you provide the information below, we're obliged to report your name, email address and date of acceptance to Microsoft.
+If you accept the terms of the agreement, when you provide the information below, we are obliged to report your name, email address and date of acceptance to Microsoft.

 # [I have an existing Azure Active Directory Domain](#tab/tabid-1)